microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Invoke-MgBetaInstantiateApplicationTemplate.md

 Add an instance of an application from the Azure AD application gallery into your directory.
 You can also use this API to instantiate non-gallery apps.
 Use the following ID for the applicationTemplate object: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.
+This API is available in the following national cloud deployments.

 ## SYNTAX